ale627/ale627.github.io/important.md

 First, you need direction.
 You have to know where you want to go, in order to go there.
 What you want, in order to get it.

-This means not simultaneous wanting two things which are mutually exclusive.
+This means not simultaneously wanting two things which are mutually exclusive.

 Not everyone has the same priorities in life.
 Some people haven't prioritized at all, flying by the seat of their pants.
 Most have, but their priorities lack rigor - they are flimsy.